Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/postgresql_06_connect_pgadmin/guide.fr-fr.md

 ---
-title: PostgreSQL - Se connecter avec pgAdmin (EN)
+title: PostgreSQL - Connect with pgAdmin
 excerpt: Connect to your Public Cloud Databases for PostgreSQL using pgAdmin
 updated: 2022-04-04
 ---